-Milton Keynes Dons v Leicester City
+Leicester beat MK Dons to reach EFL Cup last eight

 Post update

-Conor Grant (MK Dons) wins a free kick in the attacking half.
+Matt Smith (MK Dons) wins a free kick in the attacking half.